21 minute read

 There are five options for type class derivation on Scala 3.

-Rightly so, because Scala 3 provides a basic typeclass derivation mechanism itself, and syntax sugar for typeclass derivation at the call site.
+Rightfully so, because Scala 3 provides a basic typeclass derivation mechanism itself, and syntax sugar for typeclass derivation at the call site.

 circe instances